Personal Finance

 (Source: National Restaurant Association)

-While many view tipping as an expected part of the dining experience, customers today enjoy more freedom in dictating how much and when to tip.
-Additionally, the rise of diners actively choosing voluntary tipping highlights just how important customer service is to restaurant patrons.
-People want to be able to reward and applaud great service, even if it’s not required by law.
+While many view tipping as an expected dining component, today’s customers prefer freedom in determining tip amounts and timing.
+Additionally, the preference for voluntary tipping highlights customer service’s importance to restaurant patrons.
+People want to reward exceptional service, even when not legally required.

 The worst tippers are those between the age of 55 to 64, 6% of whom say they never leave tips.